OpenFn/docs/adaptors/commcare.md

 ### Forwarding Individual Forms

 1. Click over to "Data Forwarding".
-2. Under "Forward Forms", click "+Add a service to forward to"
+2. Under "Forward Forms", click "+ Add a service to forward to"
 3. Select the connection to forward the forms to set up following the steps above
 4. Name it